dilipkumar1265/Software-Testing-Laboratory/EXP10.md

-# Ex.No: 10  Pytest program for Sum of digits
+# Ex.No: 10  Pytest program for Fibonacci Series

 ### DATE:
 ### REGISTER NUMBER :